 Flash drives are handy little devices we use in everyday life.
 They allow us to transfer data between computers with ease.
-As transistor technology has improved, the storage capacity and reliability of flash drives has increased.
+With this in mind, transistor technology improves with time.
+Therefore, storage capacity and reliability of flash drives increases.
 These improvements have allowed larger amounts of photos and files to be stored on flash drives.
 Large quantities of vital data are now at risk if a problem arises.
-A simple bend or accidental kick will break a USB drive.
+So that, a simple bend or accidental kick will break a USB drive.

 Unfortunately, there is no way to make flash drives indestructible.
 It’s a natural drawback of making a storage device so small.
-For those cases where your flash drive is badly damaged or corrupted use of a flash drive recovery service may be necessary.
+For those cases where your flash drive is badly damaged or corrupted, the use of a flash drive recovery service may be necessary.
 Below, five examples.

 Broken Connectors, Short Circuits & Bent Thumb Drives.

 Flash drives get knocked out of their sockets at times.
-A stray knee or lack of caution by the user can break off the connector.
-With repeated use the connection can slowly wear out and break.
+A stray knee or lack of caution by the user can break off the USB connector.
+As a result of repeated use, the connection can slowly wear out and break.
 Humid conditions also mirror this effect by creating shorts in the circuit board and separating the components.
 These connections can be rebuilt and the memory accessed.
-The do-it-yourself route is dangerous.
+For instance, the do-it-yourself route is dangerous.
 Without specialized equipment and training the drive can sustain further damage and data will be lost.
-Skilled flash drive recovery service professionals know the dangers and possess equipment to recover your data.
-Take it one step at a time.
-Call a professional if you must.
+Skilled flash drive recovery service professionals know the dangers and possess equipment to recover data.
+In other words, take it one step at a time.
+Call a file recovery professional if you must.